There are many Costa Rica travel tips that can make all the difference between a great travel experience and a negative one.

 Instead, we suggest booking your car through our favorite local company, Adobe.
 The price they quote is the final price plus they are just an all-around amazing company.

-We partnered with our favorite rental car company in Costa Rica, Adobe, to bring our readers a 10% to 20% discount.
+We partnered with our favorite rental car company in Costa Rica, Adobe, to bring our readers a 10% discount.
 Find out more here!

 Drivers are a bit crazy